 Day 1 Skopje airport - City tour Skopje (25 km) (D)

 We welcome you at International Airport Skopje.
 Today, after the accommodation, we first take you on a walking tour starting from the French World War I cemetery built in 1926 to commemorate the 2.930 soldiers from France and its colonies, including Morocco and Senegal, of which only 930 were identified.
-Commemorations at the cemetery traditionally take place on 14 July for the French National Day and on 11 November, the date of signature of the armistice that ended the World War I. We continue to the centuries-old Kale – Skopje fortress, and then to the Old Turkish Bazaar, where we visit the Military Museum of Macedonia that follows centuries-old history of wars in this region.
+Commemorations at the cemetery traditionally take place on 14 July for the French National Day and on 11 November, the date of signature of the armistice that ended the World War I. We continue to the centuries-old Kale – Skopje fortress, and then to the Old Turkish Bazaar.
 Next, we visit the Museum of Macedonian Struggle for Sovereignty and Independence, covering WWI and the department of the victims of the communist regime.
 We walk across the Stone Bridge, the landmark of the city, and stop in front of the monument and fountain of Alexander the Great.
 The next stop will be the Memorial House of Mother Theresa (born in Skopje in 1910).
 Welcome dinner.

 Day 2Skopje – Ohrid (170 km) (B, D)